remnoteio/remnote-official-plugins/text-to-speech/README.md

 ## Features

-- Provides text to speech buttons in the flashcard queue, as well as an optional auto-play mode.
+- Provides text to speech buttons in the flashcard queue, as well as an optional auto-play mode. (note: autoplay may not work correctly for the front of the card on some browsers due to browser limitations)

 ## How to Use